Anonyme25-git/DASViT1D/README.md

 - **FNR**: ~**0.9%** • **NAR**: ~**0.5%**
 - **Inference latency**: ~**0.13 s / sample**

-> Figures above are reported from the accompanying paper (see citation) with fixed splits and identical preprocessing.
+> Figures provide in "Result_figures" are reported from the accompanying paper (see citation) with fixed splits and identical preprocessing.

 ---